MdSamsuzzohaShayon/nodejs-email-template/README.md

  - MySql problem fixing - run those query
  - When we check or uncheck any property it does't change

  - In preview element is not appending into the right column order
- - Sibling button is not storing as json (storing as object)
+ - Sibling button is not storing as json (storing as object) ☑
  - Problem with button opening in new tab
+ - Problem with button content, in 8 number template both button content are showing same  in row 3- this happen because we need to clean input value

     ```
     show variables like 'max_allowed_packet'